-The summer months are not surprisingly busy.
+The summer months, June, July and August are unsurprisingly busy.
 If you decide to visit then beware that prices also reflect this.
 It is also more difficult to find last-minute accommodation and many places are fully booked six months in advance.

 Yosemite Winter Itinerary

 If crowds and high prices put you off visiting in summer, then completely dismiss a trip to Yosemite in winter.
 In fact, the park is beautiful at this time of year.
 Your itinerary might look a little different but there are plenty of options for you.

 Before you visit remember it is cold.
 The lowest temperature on record was -30 °C (-22 °F).
 It may not be that cold, but be prepared and pack accordingly. layers are important along with warm winter jackets and snow boots.

 Many of the activities at Yosemite during winter are snow-related.
 There is plenty of opportunity skiing.
 In fact, many of the trails are open for cross-country skiing. there is also a dedicated ski area at Badger Pass Ski, Tube and Snowboard Area where you can ski and snowboard.

 During the winter the park has several ice rinks.
 There is an outdoor rink under the under Half Dome or covered rinks near the south and west entrances.
 The more adventurous may want to try sledging and snow tubing at various places in the park.